-- 2. Owners, shareholders, directors and/or managers must not have been involved in the last five years in the ownership of an education and training provider, in this or any other jurisdiction, which closed leaving students disadvantaged, e.g. out of fees or without an arrangement to complete their studies. - 3.
+- 1. All owners, shareholders, directors and managers of the provider must have a sound track record in educational provision and with immigration compliance nationally and in any other jurisdiction.
+Managers include individuals employed as "Director of Studies". - 2.
+All owners, shareholders, directors and/or managers must not have been involved in the last five years in the ownership of an education and training provider, in this or any other jurisdiction, which closed leaving students disadvantaged, e.g. out of fees or without an arrangement to complete their studies. - 3.
 The provider must not have owners or majority shareholders acting as a recruitment agent.
-Information on individuals who hold an interest in a provider and also act as a recruitment agent must be included in the affidavit submitted in support of the provider's application. - 4.
+Information on individuals who hold an interest in a provider and also act as a recruitment agent must be set out in the statement of ownership12. - 4.
 Owners, shareholders, directors and/or managers must not have been convicted of an indictable offence in connection with a business or a company either in Ireland or in any other jurisdiction. - 5.
 Owners, shareholders, directors and/or managers must never have been convicted of an offence involving fraud or dishonesty in Ireland or in any other jurisdiction. - 6.
-The provider must never have been the subject of an order under Section 160 of the Companies Act 1990, as amended10. - 7.
-The provider must demonstrate a track record in English language education.
-Where a provider is seeking inclusion in the ILEP for the first time, it must demonstrate having brought a cohort of EEA students through to the point of successful completion of the programmes for which inclusion is sought and achieving the relevant certification.
-The immigration authorities must be fully satisfied in relation to the capacity of the provider to address all aspects of the provision of English language education to students. - 8.
+The provider must never have been the subject of an order under Section 160 of the Companies Act 1990, as amended13. - 7.
+The provider must comply with all immigration requirements.
+The immigration authorities must be fully satisfied in relation to the continued capacity of the provider to address all aspects of the provision of English language education to non-EEA students.
+In respect of student data to be provided to ISD for immigration purposes, the relevant data protection permissions should be greed with students accordingly and in line with GDPR requirements14.
+ISD and the Department of Justice do not require the provision of biometric data. - 8.
 The owners, shareholders, directors and managers must meet all other national legal requirements, e.g. employment regulations.
 The owners, shareholders, directors and managers must also satisfy all immigration requirements. - 9.
-The provider must be tax compliant and in good financial standing11. - 10.
-The provider must have a current business plan which identifies: - a. the staff-to-student ratio on programmes for which inclusion in the ILEP is sought. - b. the maximum number of such programmes and maximum number of enrolled students the provider can accommodate on such programmes. - c. how these programmes and students are, and will be, accommodated within the current premises with the resources available. - d. the number of classrooms available for the delivery of these programmes. - e. projected recruitment of EEA and non-EEA students on such programmes for the next three years.
-The annual student recruitment declaration must be based on a maximum class size of 15 students, a maximum of two sessions per day between 9am and 5pm i.e. annual student recruitment = (number of students per class [maximum 15]) x (number of available classrooms) x (number of daily classes [maximum 2]) x number of full programmes delivered annually [maximum 2]). - f. the duration of the current lease arrangements for the classrooms as set out above.
+The provider must be tax compliant and remain in good financial standing. - 10.
+The provider must notify any changes to capacity and location to ISD.
+In respect of each location of provision, the Capacity Statement must identify how programmes and students are accommodated and the resources available, including details of: - a. the maximum number of enrolled students the provider can accommodate - b. the number of classrooms (and capacity of each) at each centre - c. the facilities available to students at each centre, adequate for the maximum student numbers, including: - Common room - library facilities - resource centre - student supports - d. the facilities available to academic staff at each centre, including spaces for the preparation of lessons. - e. the duration of the current lease arrangements for the classrooms as set out above.

 Changes to leasing arrangements, or the location of the provider or provision must be communicated to ISD within 5 working days of such changes taking place.
-Failure to do so will result in programmes being removed from the ILEP unless a successful appeal is lodged. - 11.
-The provider must have appropriate administrative staffing arrangements: - i. administrative positions in any management role with responsibility for non-EEA students, attendance records and/or the attendance system must not be filled by non-EEA students. - ii. all academic staff must have a minimum of a major award at level 7 on the National Framework of Qualifications (or equivalent) and a recognised ELT certificate (or equivalent).
-Providers must submit details of the qualifications held by all staff members at the point of application and such documents must be available for inspection at any time.
-Changes to teaching staff must be communicated to ISD in the required format12 within 5 working days of such changes taking place.
-Failure to do so may result in the removal of programmes from the ILEP.
-It should also be noted that where high instances of teacher turnover are present, the provider will be subject to greater scrutiny;
+Failure to do so will result in programmes being removed from the ILEP, unless a successful appeal is lodged.

+- 11. The provider must have appropriate administrative staffing arrangements: - i. administrative positions in any management role with responsibility for non-EEA students, attendance records and/or the attendance system must not be filled by non-EEA students. - ii. all academic staff must have a minimum of a major award at level 7 on the National Framework of Qualifications (or equivalent) and a recognised ELT certificate (or equivalent).
+Changes to teaching